-Clockwise: Caesar, Ethel, Rob, Glenn, Syrene, Wayland, and Nannie.
+Clockwise: Caesar, Ethel, Rob, Glenn, Syrene, Hettie, Wayland, and Nannie.

-Ethel was a "rainbow baby," to use a term coined in recent years for a healthy baby born after the loss of a baby.1 After the birth in 1891 of Glenn and in 1892 of Hettie, there was a stillborn baby girl, Mahala, born 28 August 1894.
+Ethel was a "rainbow baby," to use a term coined in recent years for a healthy baby born after the loss of a baby.
+After the birth in 1891 of Glenn and in 1892 of Hettie, there was a stillborn baby girl, Mahala, born 28 August 1894.
 Syrene and Rob had her buried in the Evans Cemetery in Campton, under a headstone with her name.
 The baby was named for Rob's grandmother, Mahalia Perry Pepper (1804-1865).
-Ethel was born two years after Mahala.
-After Ethel there were three more children, Samuel Caesar, born in 1898 (named for his great grandfather Samuel Pepper), and two sisters, Effie Wayland and Nancy Mayo, born in 1899 and 1901.
+Ethel was born two years after the baby Mahala.
+Following

+Ethel, three more children were born: Samuel Caesar in 1898 (named for his great grandfather Samuel Pepper) and two sisters, Effie Wayland and Nancy Mayo, in 1899 and 1901.
 The three younger ones were called Caesar, Wayland, and Nannie.
 Wayland is an unusual name, especially for a female.
 Three female relatives named Wayland are in our family tree, two of them younger than Wayland McCoun.